zhenlinyang/SharpRUDP/README.md

 - Thread-safe.
 - Keeps the connection alive using tiny keepalive packets.
 - Retransmission of unacknowledged packets in the next send/reset iteration.
+- Different serialization options (JSON and Binary.
+Binary is default, as it's WAY faster than JSON!)
 - Packet data comes in JSON format (for now), so the protocol can be ported to other languages (Node.js anyone?) without much issue.
 - Pure concise, clean C# code.
 Avoids C++ wrappers and obscure BS.
 Most of the code is in **RUDPConnection.cs** and it's < 500 lines long!.
 - Long data can be sent and will be retrieved sequentially, while keeping packet size to a safe MTU value (8Kb, since Android has 16Kb and Windows has 64Kb, safe spot is 8Kb).
 However, it will reserve 20% of that size for packet data just in case.

-## Upcoming features

-- Different serialization options.

 ## About & License